 For the website, we mocked up key pages like the dashboard to communicate the site's intended purpose.
 We worked to transfer our patterns from print to a digital platform and keep a cohesive visual language.

 - Defining a problem and identifying its constraints, audience, physical context and assumptions going in

 - Discerning the differences in designing for long-term use (website) and short-term calls to action (pop-up shop, bag)

 - Designing a cohesive system with multiple touchpoints

 - Developing a visual voice that is appropriate for an intended message and subject matter

-If I were to do this project again, I would rework the web and pop-up shop pieces to take better advantage of those particular media.
+If I were to do this project again, I would rework the website and pop-up shop to take better advantage of the affordances of those media.
 For example, the web experience could be more dynamic, where it is currently being treated like a print piece.
 I would also like to think deeper about the system of services that would support this program, such as partnerships with local vendors to fund the produce giveaways.